zushicat/cologne-trees-data/dataschema.md

 **2017/2020**
 Bool record if a tree occured in respective dataset.
 (If 2020 is false, this might be an indicator that this tree is cut down.)

-**Please note**
-The record entries in both datasets have no unique id per tree and a certain tolerance regarding the physical measurement of the geographical tree location must be assumed.
-Therefore it should not be assumed that each entry really represents an unique tree.
-Hence, there is a process implemented where trees are merged if their distance is < 3 meter:
-- if such a tree pair is existing in the same timeline (i.e. both are in dataset 2020 or only in dataset 2017): use the tree with the higher data completeness (or if equal: take any)
-- if one tree of such a tree pair only occures in datasat 2017 and the other tree occures in the dataset 2020: use the "newer" tree entry occuring in the 2020 dataset

 ### predictions